 We won’t know how long immunity lasts until we have more data on how well it works over a longer period of time.
 The protection someone gains from having an infection (called natural immunity) varies depending on the disease, and it varies from person to person.
 Since this virus is new, we don’t know how long natural immunity might last.

-COVID-19 vaccination is recommended for all people aged 12 years and older, including people who are pregnant, breastfeeding, trying to get pregnant now, or who might become pregnant in the future.
+COVID-19 vaccination is recommended for people who are pregnant, breastfeeding, trying to get pregnant now, or who might become pregnant in the future.
 Pregnant women and those who were recently pregnant are more likely to get severely ill with COVID-19 compared with non-pregnant women.
 Getting a COVID-19 vaccine can protect you from severe illness from COVID-19.
 Talk with your Mercy provider about any specific concerns you may have.

 Those with certain underlying medical conditions are at high risk for developing severe COVID-19 illness and, regardless of age, are a high priority group for receiving the vaccine.
 Mercy providers will work to get you the best information so you can make an informed decision about the vaccine for yourself and your family.